David Fawcett

-David Julian Fawcett (born 23 October 1963) is an Australian Liberal Party politician who has been a Senator for South Australia since 2011.
-Fawcett served in the Morrison Government as Assistant Minister for Defence from 2018 to 2019.
+David Julian Fawcett (born 23 October 1963) is an Australian politician.
+He is a member of the Liberal Party and served as a Senator for South Australia from 2011 to 2025, having previously been a member of the House of Representatives from 2004 to 2007.

-Fawcett was previously elected to federal parliament, serving for one term as member for the House of Representatives seat of Wakefield in South Australia, elected at the 2004 election.
+Fawcett was an Australian Army officer prior to entering politics, flying fixed-wing aircraft and helicopters in the Australian Army Aviation Corps and reaching the rank of lieutenant colonel.
+He was elected to the House of Representatives at the 2004 federal election, holding the seat of Wakefield for a single term prior to his defeat.
+Fawcett was elected to the Senate at the 2010 federal election and was re-elected on two further occasions prior to his defeat at the 2025 election.
+He served as Assistant Minister for Defence in the Morrison government from 2018 to 2019.

 Early life

 Fawcett was born on 23 October 1963 in Narrabri, New South Wales.
 His family is originally from Kapunda, South Australia.
 He spent part of his childhood in Thailand where his father had been sent under the Colombo Plan.
 He returned to Australia in 1975 to attend Prince Alfred College in Adelaide.

 Military service

 Fawcett graduated from the Royal Military College Duntroon with a Bachelor of Science in 1985.
 He joined the Australian Army Aviation Corps and qualified as a pilot, flying fixed-wing aircraft and helicopters.
 He qualified as a test pilot through the Empire Test Pilots' School in 1993 and was a senior flying instructor at the Oakey Army Aviation Centre, finishing his full-time military service in 2004.
 He was posted to Royal Australian Air Force Aircraft Research and Development Unit (ARDU) at Edinburgh, South Australia as an Army helicopter test pilot.
 He held a number of positions in ARDU and the Defence Acquisition Organisation, culminating in his final appointment as Commanding Officer, responsible for flight test programs for all of the Australian Defence Force aircraft.
 He reached the rank of Lieutenant Colonel before leaving the ADF to enter politics.